tombewley/tombewley.github.io/_pages/notes/Dictionary Learning.md

 $$
 \text{sparsity}(x)=\sum_i |f_i(x)| \cdot \|W^{dec}_{:, i}\|_2.
 $$
- The [[Gemma Scope: Open Sparse Autoencoders Everywhere All At Once on Gemma 2|Gemma Scope]] paper, which open-sources over $400$ learnt dictionaries for several layer of the Gemma 2 models, uses an L0 penalty on latent activations ([[straight-through estimation]] is required to make backprop work with this):
+ The [Gemma Scope](Gemma%20Scope:%20Open%20Sparse%20Autoencoders%20Everywhere%20All%20At%20Once%20on%20Gemma%202) paper, which open-sources over $400$ learnt dictionaries for several layer of the Gemma 2 models, uses an L0 penalty on latent activations ([straight-through estimation](straight-through%20estimation) is required to make backprop work with this):
 $$
 \text{sparsity}(x)=\|f(x)\|_0.
 $$